Skip to main content

 Review summary

-• Flavor: Many loved the delicious blend of zucchini, sun-dried tomatoes, and melty cheese, with some calling it restaurant-quality 🍲.
+• Flavor: Many loved the delicious blend of zucchini, sun-dried tomatoes, and melty cheese, though some found the sun-dried tomatoes overpowering.

-• Ease of prep: Quick and simple for most, though a few found pressing the thick ciabatta challenging without a panini press.
+• Ease of prep: Quick and simple to make, though some found pressing the thick ciabatta challenging without a panini press.

-• Suggestions: Consider adding chicken or bacon for extra protein; some preferred fresh tomatoes over sun-dried for better texture.
+• Suggestions: Consider adding chicken for extra protein; try fresh tomatoes instead of sun-dried for a milder flavor.

 AI-generated from customer reviews